Table of Contents

 The Overall Context and Background of Psalm 46

-Often referred to as the Psalm of Triumphant Faith or the Song of Holy Confidence, Psalm 46 is only one of the many hymns in the book of Psalm.
-This particular hymn sings of God’s promise and blessing for His people.
+Often referred to as the Psalm of Triumphant Faith or the Song of Holy Confidence, Psalms 46 is only one of the many hymns in the book of Psalms.

-It starts with saying that God is our place of hiding and strength.
-These two are very different, and yet God provides us both refuge and strength.
-Why?
-Because He wants us to trust in Him alone in our time of need.
-Then it continues in Psalm 46:2-3, that nothing on earth can compare to the power of God, so there is no need to fear.
-He is, again, encouraging us to trust God no matter how bleak the situation is.
+It starts by saying that God provides us with both refuge and strength.
+Then it continues in verses Psalm 46:2-3, that nothing on earth can compare to the power of God, so there is no need to be afraid.

 Psalm 46:4-5 then talks of the river that brings joy and gladness to His city, the holy place where God resides.
-And in the presence of the Highest, His city and His people will not fail.
-Psalm 46 was likely written when Jerusalem was under the threat of great nations.
-So for God’s people to hear this message during a time of great fear and uncertainty, it gave them immense hope.
+Symbolically referred to as the living water and in God’s presence, His city and His people will not fail.
+It was written when Jerusalem was under the threat of great nations.
+So for God’s people to hear this message, nothing could have been more timely.
+Articles say that with Assyrian’s massive fortifications, Jerusalem might not stand a chance.
+There were also article images that proved how Assyrians prepared to siege them.

-The refrain, Psalm 46:7, again prompts His people to trust in God because He is always with them.
-Then, once more, with Psalm 46:8-9, God’s great power can end wars and stop the fighting.
+The refrain, Psalm 46:7, again prompts His people that they shall not be moved; God will help them.
+This Bible verse encouraged them to trust in God because He is always with them.
+Then, once more, with verse numbers Psalm 46:8-9, God’s great power can end wars and stop the fighting.
 Then continues to Psalm 46:10, where God speaks to His people and tells them to be still and know that He is God.
-And that’s how you know you trust Him, right?
-When you are still and calm in the middle of the storm.
+That’s how you know you trust Him, right?
+When you are calm in the midst of the storm.
 This hymn ends with the refrain; God is our fortress, and He is with us.

 What is the Real Meaning of Psalm 46:5?